kushrike/XMeme/README.md

 # Xmeme Application
 ## By Kushal (kkuusshhaallss)

-The XMeme application is a full stack Meme Stream Application built using the ```MERN``` stack.
+The XMeme application is a full stack Meme Stream Application built using the ```MERN``` stack. <br>
-A user may enter his/her name, a suitable caption along with an image URL.
+A user may enter his/her name, a suitable caption along with an image URL. <br>
-The entered information will be posted as a meme on the Page.
+The entered information will be posted as a meme on the Page.<br>
-The Page displayes a list of latest 100 memes posted, in reverse chronological order.
+The Page displayes a list of latest 100 memes posted, in reverse chronological order. <br>
-The user may also edit the Caption and Image URLs of all the other memes posted on the Page The publicly deployed frontend can be found at : https://xmeme.kushrike.me/ and the backend at https://api.xmeme.kushrike.me/
+The user may also edit the Caption and Image URLs of all the other memes posted on the Page <br> The publicly deployed frontend can be found at : https://xmeme.kushrike.me/ and the backend at https://api.xmeme.kushrike.me/ <br>

 The source files are divided into frontend and backend directories
 <details open>